kboroz/TimeSeriesPrediction/Week02_(S)ARIMA(X) + GARCH/README.md

 ## Robert Engle V-Lab:

-Check the model specfifications at the bottom of the webapge
+Check the various model specifications at the bottom of the webapge

 Volatility Modeling Documentation